 I knew I’d need a visual outline of my 10-chapter draft Table of Contents to constantly refer to.
 A big foamcore poster fit the bill, propped up on my dining room table, covered with large Post-its, piled and rearranged endlessly, as pictured below.
 It made a nice decor accent and a conversation piece for visitors.

 Not only is she a tech whiz who rarely feels the urge to throw the laptop over the balcony railing as I do, but she is the most detail-oriented proofreader and grammar expert I know.
-Paula was also kind enough to memorize the entire Chicago Manual of Style (that’s the writing guide required of all JHUP authors) so that when she was proofreading my early drafts, we’d know if I were appropriately following the writing guidelines.
+Paula was also kind enough to memorize the entire Chicago Manual of Style (that’s the writing guide required of all JHUP authors) so that when she was proofreading my early drafts, we’d know if I were appropriately following the writing style guidelines.
 While on vacation in Harrison Hot Springs with her hubby/my son Ben, Paula chose to be indoors in the hotel proofreading my draft manuscript to help me meet a deadline while Ben played in the hot springs pool.
 (Thank you, thank you, thank you, Paula!)

 Unlike my blog articles, which have neither deadlines nor any need for third-party edits, suddenly I now had big deadlines marked with a red Sharpie on my calendar, and countdown pressure to produce something quite fabulous by those deadlines.

 Not since my long-ago days working in public relations had I been writing for anybody else, but suddenly I had to not only send the finished product to one JHUP editor, but the draft would need another final round of feedback from their internal reviewers (the cardiologist, the Editorial Advisory Committee, and the Faculty Board).